ethus3h/personal/work/Fall 2018/NMD498/2018m09d08-Assignment-2: Text-Based Proposal.md

 ## Target solution spaces

 - Getting a summary of everything going on (start / home screen kind of thing): Customizable.
 For example, could contain:
   - A brief reminder of who/where/when/etc. I am
   - What I have to do today (schedule, tasks, etc.)
   - Important news (e.g. emergencies, etc.)
   - A search box
   - A way to easily create a journal entry, blog/microblog post, social networking status update, etc.
   - A way to easily add an event to my schedule or a task to my to-do list or a note to myself (Stickies style) or a more thorough journal-y note to myself (à la this note on apps and features) (this could even include jotting down / recording / playing in musical ideas, etc.)
   - A way to easily compose an IM / email / etc. or place a voice/videocall
   - Messages from others (emails, IMs, voice/videomails, etc.)
   - Other guided information resources (see below)
   - A hierarchy of things to browse through (web-portal style)
   - …

-- Media playback
+- Media consumption and browsing
+  - Reading and interacting with documents/apps
+  - Browsing a Web site
+  - Browsing through EITE nodes
   - Movies
     - Feature films
     - Video series
     - Online streaming home video (YouTube, etc.)
     - …
   - Music
     - Albums
     - Individual tracks
     - Music videos
     - Artist/album/tag/etc. radio
     - Playlists, including shared playlists
     - Scores
     - …
   - Games
   - Interactive fiction, MUDs, MOOs, MMOs, puzzles, board game simulations, many other types of games …
   - Ebooks
   - Poetry
   - Quotations
   - Essays
   - News
   - Comics
   - Manga
   - Blogs & RSS feeds
   - Consuming realtime media (television, radio, livestreams, …)
   - …
 - Document creation and sharing
   - Writing a paper
   - Collaborative document editing / creation
   - Composing a score
   - Writing a book
   - Creating a movie
   - Creating a storyboard for a movie
   - Writing a script
   - Editing a photograph
   - Creating animation
-- Notes to myself (Stickies style)
+  - Notes to one's self (sticky notes style)
-- More thorough journal-y notes to myself (à la this note on apps and features) (this could even include jotting down / recording / playing in musical ideas, etc.)
+  - More thorough journal-y notes to one's self (including jotting down / recording / playing in musical ideas, etc.)
   - 3D modeling and rendering
   - CAD
   - Diagramming
   - Creating a database
   - Mind mapping
   - Recording and producing a song
   - Diagramming structures in multiple dimensions
   - Developing apps
   - Designing a typeface
   - Working with GIS data
   - Recording a photograph or a video using a webcam, scanner, camera, …
   - Recording audio using a microphone
   - Working with geometric figures
   - Recording music from a USB/MIDI instrument
   - Blogging and microblogging
   - Working with legal documents
   - …

-- Browsing through documents and information

-- Browsing a Web site
-- Browsing through Ember nodes
-- …

 - Working with structured information (this is mostly also document creation / management)
   - Managing a genealogy using Ember records
   - Managing a calendar / schedule
   - Managing a to-do list
   - Managing a contacts directory
   - Working with scientific data
   - Maintaining a retail environment (online or physical)
   - Managing recipes
   - Managing a reading list
   - Journaling
   - Managing a bibliography
   - Fantasy sports
   - Managing and using bookmarks
   - Managing financial information
   - Managing personal notes, documents, projects, photographs, videos, etc.
   - Managing a class
   - Participating in a class
   - …

-- Resources/tools
+- Using resources/tools
   - Dictionary
   - Thesaurus
   - Chemical elements chart and data
   - Maps, travel directions, and sky charts
   - Calculator
   - Using the computer as a flashlight
   - Field guides / identification keys
   - Instructions and how-to information
   - Lessons on things
     - Typing lessons
+    - Language learning lessons
-- Instrument lessons
+    - Musical instrument lessons
     - Tutorials on using software
     - …

-- Support using Ember
+  - Support using EITE & Ember
   - Nutrition information
-- Support in other aspects of life (e.g. help with trouble fishing, etc.)
+  - Support in other aspects of life (e.g. help with trouble fishing, personal motivation, nutrition, depression, etc.)
   - …
 - Management
   - Database creation and administration (this is really “Document creation”, but also listed here)
   - Network administration
   - Programming
-- Emulation of other computing systems
+  - Emulation of other computing systems (this is also media playback, of a sort)
   - Working with files and directories
   - Converting data from one format to another
   - Compressing and/or archiving data and/or directory structures
   - Imaging disks
   - Encrypting, decrypting, creating checksum records for, checking against checksum records, packing with parity data, restoring from parity data…
-- Running apps (this is basically just opening documents)
+  - Running apps (this is basically just opening documents, )
   - Distributed computing

-- Forensics
+  - Digital forensics
   - Computer security
   - Malware prevention, intrusion detection, …
   - Data serialization
   - …
 - Exchange
   - Buying and selling goods
-- Trading stocks
+  - Trading stocks and cryptocurrencies
   - Purchasing and selling tickets
   - Issuing and redeeming coupons
   - Sending money (money-order style)
   - …
 - Searching
   - Answers (e.g. facts, math questions)
   - Finding media (e.g. news, movies, music, etc.)
   - Locating documents
   - …
 - Guided time use and content consumption
   - Notifications
   - Emergencies
   - Important news
   - Emails
   - Blog feeds
   - Things I’m supposed to be doing
   - Personal health warnings
   - Computer status warnings (disk/memory failure, overheating, can’t connect to Ember server, running out of battery power, …)
   - …
   - Activity guidance
     - What to do right now
     - What I have on my schedule upcoming
     - …
   - News headlines
   - Blog feeds
   - Podcasts
   - Top charts (popular items)
   - Best charts (classics / enduring popularity items)
   - Suggested recipes
   - Fitness tips
   - Weather information
   - Stock market information
   - Computer’s status (resource usage, etc.)
   - Personal health
   - Sports information
   - Acquaintance suggestions (people I might find interesting to talk to / get to know)
   - Dating suggestions / matchmaking
   - …
 - Communication
   - Instant messaging
   - Email
   - Video chat and group video chat
   - Audio and video messages
   - Collaborative document editing (this is “Document creation” but is related to communication)
   - Social networking
   - Blogging and microblogging (this is “Document creation” but is also a form of communication)
   - Newsgroups
   - BBSes
   - File sharing
-- Industrial automation (machine embroidery, etc.) (not sure if this fits in communication, since it’s communication with machines)
+  - Industrial automation (machine embroidery, etc.) (not an exact fit in the category of communication, since it’s communication with machines: perhaps closer to "management")
   - Sharing/microblogging/adding as status updates URLs, photographs, music, videos, …
   - Social bookmarking
   - …

 # Alignment of the project approach to the traits of the currently emerging new media